brikis98/yevgeniy-brikman-homepage/_posts/2019-09-01-east-of-eden.md

 > And now that you don't have to be perfect, you can be good.

 > But the Hebrew word, the word timshel—'Thou mayest'— that gives a choice.
 It might be the most important word in the world.
 That says the way is open.
 That throws it right back on a man.
-For if 'Thou mayest'—it is also true that 'Thou mayest not.
+For if 'Thou mayest'—it is also true that 'Thou mayest not.'

 > Do you take pride in your hurt?
 Does it make you seem large and tragic? ...Well, think about it.
 Maybe you're playing a part on a great stage with only yourself as audience.